Climate Change: One Planet, One Chance

 Once their destructive power was realized, CFCs were quickly phased out in an international agreement known as the Montreal Protocol.
 Despite the CFC industry fighting hard to dispute the truth, science-based evidence won out.

-Many times in the history of the human species we have demonstrated the ability to adapt and survive – well, obviously, because we are still sticking around.
+Many times in the history of the human species we have demonstrated the ability to adapt and survive.
+Us being alive and thriving today is living proof of this great leap in evolution.
 The Montreal Protocol is an outstanding example of the most recent of our triumphs.
 But our future on this Earth is not – and has never been – certain.

 Even the most foolhardy cynic would be hard-pressed to refute the evidence for climate change, and it’s not as if people haven’t tried.
 Despite the efforts of policymakers to stem the tide of global warming, it is clear that future changes need to take place at a level many magnitudes higher than today.